 I was not too satisfied with the water flow from the sea intake to the filter and engine cooling pump, so later I removed the filter’s lid that I had broken and had glued few days ago.
 Now I applied another layer of glue over the already glued piece and let it dry.
 I also repaired the lids of the right cabin’s berth over which sit the cushions.
 These lids have started to slip.
 Now I secured them by gluing cork sections so that they close with a tight fit.
 Then I went outside and washed down the cockpit.

 After lunch I took a long swim.
 I snorkeled and looked at all the moorings.
 I did not like mine as it consists of a large fisherman’s hook anchor and a long heavy chain.
-Should the south wind rise the moored boat could drift uncomfortably close to either he rocks on the E or the shallows to the N. So, I decided to relocate Thetis to another mooring consisting of 2 blocks of concrete and a shorter chain.
-By that time the glued of water filter’s lid was completely set.
+Should the south wind rise the moored boat could drift uncomfortably close to either the rocks on the E or the shallows to the N. So, I decided to relocate Thetis to another mooring consisting of 2 blocks of concrete and a shorter chain.
+By that time the glue on the water filter’s lid was completely set.
 I replaced the lid and started the engine.
 The water flow was very much improved.

 I cast off the mooring and and caught the other one.
 Now Thetis is swinging in 4 m depth from either shoreline.